theevilmathcat/anova-the-complete-guide/anova context.md

 **c)** **Homogeneity of variances** ("homoscedasticity").

 If all assumptions are not satisfied:
-- try first to transform the response variable by using excel to block do wither square root of each value or log (x+1) of each value.
+- try first to transform the response variable by using excel to block do either square root of each value or log (x+1) of each value.
 Then try again the anova.
 If still not ok, do the Kruskal-Wallis test instead.

 If all assumptions are satisfied:
 - Look at the **p-value** of the factor in the ANOVA table.